emptyiscolor/Profile-guided-Fuzzing/README.md

 # sudo cp -f binutils/objdump /out/objdump
 ```

-Then, we will get a `PM_REC` version of `objdump`, and it can be verified with the 100% fuzzing stability.
+Then, we will get a `PM_REC` version of `objdump`, and it can be verified with the 100% fuzzing stability in persistent mode.

 ```bash
 afl-fuzz  -i /out/seeds -o /dev/shm/output_objdump -f /dev/shm/afl_input -m none -- /out/objdump -d @@